-- Residential units exhibit significant signs of neglect, including boarded-up windows or shutters placed on windows. - The fences of properties are in poor condition, including broken or rusted. - Cracked borders of sidewalks. - Driveways are either fully cracked, have many potholes, or some properties need driveways, and there has been a continuously deteriorated path created by cars. - Properties have roofs that are starting to decay or noticeably have repairs that need to be or are in the process of being done.
+- Residential units exhibit significant signs of neglect, including boarded-up windows or shutters placed on windows. - The fences of properties are in poor condition, including broken or rusted - Cracked borders of sidewalks - Driveways are either fully cracked, have many potholes, or some

+Properties have roofs that are starting to decay or noticeably have repairs that need to be or are in the process of being done.